 However, regardless of the size of a company or the number of people affected, layoffs can be a very difficult task that can benefit from the guidance of an experienced, professional career transition firm.

 Properly designed and deployed career transition has a number of inherent advantages – to the employer, the employee and to the economy on the whole – that are available regardless of the size of company involved.

-Better for the organisation.
+Better for the organization.
 A botched downsizing can inflict irreparable damage on an employer’s brand.
-Particularly in the age of social media, with industry-specific posting boards, aggrieved employees involved in botched redundancies have many options to vent their frustration and pain.
-Companies that work with a career transition partner benefit from expert counselling on how to share the news of redundancies, a benefit to both the employees who are directly impacted, but also those who remain with the company.
-And finally, by shortening the runway from redundancy to new job, companies can ensure that there is less psychological toll on the individuals involved, and thus less need to lash out at their former employers for not treating them fairly.
+Particularly in the age of social media, with industry-specific posting boards, aggrieved employees involved in botched layoffs have many options to vent their frustration and pain.
+Companies that work with a career transition partner benefit from expert counselling on how to share the news of layoffs, a benefit to both the employees who are directly impacted, but also those who remain with the company.
+And finally, by shortening the runway from layoff to new job, companies can ensure that there is less psychological toll on the individuals involved, and thus less need to lash out at their former employers for not treating them fairly.

 Better for society.
-The pandemic has provided a powerful example of how unavoidable mass redundancies complicate the job of rebuilding economies.
-When public health orders required entire industries to be shut down, redundancies were inevitable.
-But in situations like this, it’s incumbent on all downsizing organisations to do whatever they can to help their people find new jobs, if only to relieve some of the pressure on the economy overall.
+The pandemic has provided a powerful example of how unavoidable mass layoffs complicate the job of rebuilding economies.
+When public health orders required entire industries to be shut down, layoffs were inevitable.
+But in situations like this, it’s incumbent on all downsizing organizations to do whatever they can to help their people find new jobs, if only to relieve some of the pressure on the economy overall.
 And even in these disrupted economic times, there are jobs to be found if you know where to look for them.
 Career transition firms know where to look.